suhaotian/3-tips-make-next-more-stable-demo/3-tips-make-nextjs-app-more-stable.md

 });
 ```

-So what can be improved here?
-We can:
+Here's how we can improve this scenario:

-1. At least to retry if API have error;
+1. **Implement Error Retries:** If the API call fails, we can retry the request a few times before giving up.

-2. Cache data when API request success, and use the cached data if API retried but still error;
+2. **Cache Data:** When the API request is successful, cache the data.
+If retries still fail, use the cached data to prevent a completely broken page.

-3. Another additional: Dedupe the requests;
+3. **Dedupe Requests:** Avoid making unnecessary redundant requests.
+This prevents multiple identical requests from being sent simultaneously on the fly.

-You can write addons for fetch, or use axios with axios plugins to do this;
+These functionalities can be achieved using libraries like `axios` with its third-party plugins or a library specifically designed for these purposes, such as [`xior`](https://npmjs.org/xior).

-Here I use a lib called [`xior`](https://www.npmjs.com/package/xior) to do these improvements, the `xior` lib's API similar to `axios` and use built-in `fetch`:
+In this case, we'll use [`xior`](https://npmjs.org/xior). **xior** offers a similar API to `axios` and leverages the built-in `fetch` API.

-Install xior first:
+**Install `xior`**:

 ```sh
 npm install xior